Installation via Cloudflare UI

 On the newly-created Worker summary page, select “Edit Code”

-Exit the edit view, navigate to the “Triggers” tab of the Worker and click “Add route”.
+Exit the edit view, navigate to the “Settings” tab of the Worker, select “Domains 🙴 Routes” and then click "+Add" button to proceed.

 Add the route (domain/path) that should trigger this Worker.